Menu

 Good to know: Basic rooms.
 No pool.
 The town center is walking distance.
 The savings fund taverna dinners, water-taxi trips to the beaches, and horse-carriage rides along the waterfront.

-Check prices for Hotel Star on Booking.com
+Check prices for Hotel Star on Booking.com, or compare options on Agoda.

-Practical Tips for Spetses Hotels
+Practical Tips for Spetses

 Getting there.
 Hydrofoil or catamaran from Piraeus: about 2–2.5 hours.
 Water taxi from Costa (on the Peloponnese coast, across the strait): about 10 minutes β€” the fastest route if you're driving from Athens or the Peloponnese.
 No airport.
 Spetses also connects to Hydra and Poros by ferry.